 Michael Zimmer (PhD, NYU) is an associate professor at the Marquette University’s computer science department.
 Michael’s research focuses on the intersection of privacy and ethics and he currently has funding with Vitak on a NSF grant on mobile privacy and Vitak and Shilton on a NSF grant on data ethics.
 For more information, see his website or email him directly.

-Tamara Clegg (PhD, Georgia Tech) is an associate professor is an associate professor in UMD’s iSchool and School of Education.
+Tamara Clegg (PhD, Georgia Tech) is an associate professor in UMD’s iSchool and School of Education.
 Tammy’s research seeks to understand how we can help people come to see themselves in new ways by helping them form new relationships with information.
-Tammy works with Marshini and Jessica on a Google-funded project on developing resources and curriculum for children around privacy and security.
-For more information, see her website or email her directly.
+Tammy works with Marshini and Jessica on a NSF grant developing privacy and security curriculum for elementary school children For more information, see her website or email her directly.

 Shandra Morehouse is a PhD student in the iSchool.
 She received her Master’s degree in Library Science from the University of Wisconsin-Milwaukee in 2018.
 Her research interests are in archives and information behavior in fanfiction communities.